 - We’ll use popular open-source OpenID providers in our samples.

-- How we set up those tools could vary time to time with new releases.
+- How we set up those tools could vary from time to time with new releases.

 - We’ll keep the setting up steps of those OpenID providers from our GitHub repository (https://github.com/openidconnect-in-action/samples).